 ****WARNING: SPOILERS AHEAD****

 Based on the Booker-prize winning novels by Hilary Mantel, BBC’s new mini-series Wolf Hall has received thunderous praise from critics and has garnered the highest ratings of any BBC drama since ratings began.
-This Spring, the entire series airs as part of PBS’ Masterpiece on THIRTEEN, and we’ll be watching right along with you — you’ll find recaps here every Monday.
+This Spring, the entire series airs as part of PBS’ Masterpiece on THIRTEEN, and we’ll be watching right along with you — providing recaps of every episode.

 Episode 1 of Wolf Hall drops us smack in the middle of one of the most contentious periods of Henry VIII’s reign.
 The King (Damian Lewis, Homeland), still unable to produce an heir with his first wife, Katherine of Aragon, has sent Cardinal Wolsey, Lord Chancellor and Archbishop of York, to appeal to Rome to secure an annulment of the Royal Marriage.
 When Wolsey fails to accomplish this task, Henry’s various advisors begin to engineer his demise.